Problems We Found With Orono/Veazie's Drinking Water

 Lead In Orono/Veazie Drinking Water

-In recent years, both municipalities have had a major problem with lead in drinking water.
+In recent years, both municipalities have had a major problem with Orono-Veazie water quality, including lead in drinking water.
 Lead enters tap water through old lead service pipes and lead-containing plumbing.
 10% of sites that were tested for lead had concentrations over 3.7 parts per billion.
 Environmental Protection Agency, Center for Disease Control, and American Academy of Pediatrics all recognize that there is no safe level of lead for children.
 Treated water leaving the plant may be in compliance with the loose EPA threshold of 15 parts per billion, but could become contaminated once exposed to older infrastructure.
 Additionally, municipalities are only required to test a handful of homes every few years, so the levels reported in the most recent annual water quality report might not reflect the lead levels in your tap water.
 Houses built before 1986 were most likely built with lead plumbing and lead fixtures.
-Lead exposure can cause developmental issues, lowered IQ, and damages to the kidneys and brain.
+This is a huge problem for water quality in Orono, Maine because lead exposure can cause developmental issues, lowered IQ, and damages to the kidneys and brain.
 Orono has historically had high levels of lead in drinking water.
 For example, in 2012, 10% of samples tested for lead had concentrations over 13 parts per billion.

 Disinfection Byproducts In Orono/Veazie Drinking Water